auraphp/Aura.Sql/README.md

 Fetching Results
 ----------------

-Once you have an connection connection, you can begin to fetch results from the database.
+Once you have a connection, you can begin to fetch results from the database.

 ```php
 <?php